handroll/handroll/docs/templates.rst

 Templates
 =========

+Your source content (e.g., Markdown or reStructuredText) is read and converted into HTML.
+After content is converted to HTML, it is passed to a template system as a variable called ``content``.
+Each template system can then insert the HTML content into a template.

 handroll supports multiple template systems.
 Templates are stored in a ``templates`` directory at the root of your site.
 Alternatively, if you have very simple needs, you can use a ``template.html`` file at your site's root.